 The Company is a public limited company with registered number 10829936.
 It was incorporated as a public limited company in England and Wales.
-The Company's nature of operations is to act as the holding company and manage a subsidiary company which holds substantial shares in three associate companies who are engaged in high quality food and beverage business.
+The Company's nature of operations is to act as the holding company with a subsidiary company providing restaurant management services to three companies who are engaged in high quality food and beverage business.